 HomeTriangle Guides: Before You Start Moving - A Basic Checklist

-Moving can be a really stressful experience for the whole family, tackling it with a master plan will make both packing and unpacking later easier.
+Moving can be a really stressful experience for the whole family, tackling it with a master plan will make the steps of both packing and unpacking later easier

 You've bought a new house, or work demands you relocate and now you find yourself in the unenviable position of packing up your whole life in cardboard boxes.
 Moving can be a really stressful experience for the whole family, tackling it with a master plan will make the steps of both packing and unpacking later easier.
 Here's a few pointers to get you going!